UMMS-Biocore/debrowser/README.md

 table dataset you would like to customize on the left panel under 'Choose a dataset' to view it's additional options.
 All of the tables have a built in search function at the top right of the table and you can further sort the table by column by clicking on the column header you wish to sort by.
-The 'Search' box on the left panel allows for multiple searches via a comma-seperated list.
+The 'Search' box on the left panel allows for multiple searches via a comma-separated list.
 You can additionally use regex terms such as "^al" or "\*lm" for even more advanced searching.
 This search will be applied to wherever you are within DEBrowser, including both the plots and the tables.